kul-optec/nmpc-codegen/README.md

 [Install with Matlab](https://kul-forbes.github.io/nmpc-codegen/install/Matlab_install.html)

 ## What is this?
+Nmpc-codegen generates controllers in C, in contrast to many other existing tools it does not use other code generation tools except for casadi.
+The Matlab or Python code generates fast and readable source files.
+It makes use of the panoc algorithm to solve the optimization problem.

-This project is still under construction but the goal is to generate an MPC controller.
-The user will provide the dynamics of the system, a number of conditions and some MPC parameters in python.
-The program will then generate an NMPC controller in c89 code that can be used on embedded devices.
+The user must provide the dynamics of the system, a number of conditions and some MPC parameters in python.
+The program will generate an NMPC controller in c89 code that can be used on embedded devices.

 Below you can find a comparison between the Matlab implementation (ForBes zerofpr2) fmincon(interior point method of matlab) and nmpc-codegen.
 The time represents the time till convergence in milliseconds of every step of the controller simulation.(source code: ./demos/Matlab/compare_libs.m).